Last Updated on September 19, 2021

 Just north of Congress Ave Bridge is Rainey Street, a street lined with historic bungalows that are now home to some of Austin’s trendiest bars.

-You can either opt for a food truck dinner – there are several on Rainey Street, for example: Art of Tacos, or the tasty Via 313 Pizza Truck behind Craft Pride, Boca inside the Container Bar, or Big Fat Greek Gyros – or you could do a fancy dinner just around the corner from Rainey Street, at what is one of the hottest tickets in town these days: Geraldine’s, a contemporary gourmet restaurant inside the fabulous new Hotel Van Zandt.
+You can either opt for a food truck dinner – there are several on Rainey Street, for example: the tasty Via 313 Pizza Truck behind Craft Pride, or Big Fat Greek Gyros – or you could do a fancy dinner just around the corner from Rainey Street, at what is one of the hottest tickets in town these days: Geraldine’s, a contemporary gourmet restaurant inside the fabulous new Hotel Van Zandt.
 If you want to treat yourself to a fancy dinner during your 48 hours in Austin, Geraldine’s is the perfect spot.
 Make sure to reserve in advance.

 Saturday, 9am: Brunch in Austin